 Working outdoors – I’m rarely in the office, which suits me nicely.
 There’s also a great team spirit between all of the surveyors.

 … least favourite part?

-Travelling/being away from home.
+Travelling and being away from home.
 Spending 6+ hours on the M5 & M6 twice a week does get a bit tiring.
-I’m also getting used to spending around 20 days + nights/month away from home (though this does save on the food shopping!).
+I’m also getting used to spending around 20 days and nights a month away from home (though this does save on the food shopping!).

 How did your course at Bath Spa help to prepare you for employment?

 The modules I chose gave me a great footing for going into consultancy; most of my colleagues have needed a Masters degree to get into consultancy, but clearly a BSc from Bath Spa is well thought of!
 One of my colleagues is even an ex-BSU student.

 Best experience/memory of your time at Bath Spa?

 Samba!!
 Gigging with the Bloco Talento samba band at a Brazilian nightclub in London was pretty sweet!